-- 1. Present a case presentation to integrate clinical and classroom theory. - 2.
-Demonstrate the ability to apply current and previously acquired clinical skills to patients in current clinical rotations in a professional manner. - 3.
-Apply course material to successfully pass Respiratory Care credentialing exams. - 4.
-Perform basic respiratory care procedures in a safe and effective manner. - 5.
-Demonstrate communication skills to deliver an appropriate respiratory care plan. - 6.
-Continuous development of skills from previous clinical applications courses.
+RES 152 presents students with case studies while integrating clinical and classroom theory.
+As a student you will demonstrate the ability to apply current and previously acquired clinical skills to patients in current clinical rotations in a professional manner while applying course material to successfully pass respiratory credentialing exams.
+Students will demonstrate communication skills delivering an appropriate respiratory care plan.